 Navicular Disease in Horses: Why We Now Call It Podotrochlear Syndrome

-Bone and soft-tissue lesions often occur together, a connection that has become increasingly clear with the availability of advanced diagnostic imaging such as digital radiography, ultrasound, and MRI.
+Bone and soft-tissue lesions often occur together.
+This connection has become clearer with advanced diagnostic imaging techniques such as digital radiography, ultrasound, and MRI.

-Today, veterinarians use the broader and more accurate term podotrochlear syndrome (‘podo’ = foot, ‘trochlea’ = grooved bone).
-This term refers to all the components of the podotrochlear apparatus — a group of structures that work together to absorb shock and stabilise the hoof during movement.
+Veterinarians now prefer the term podotrochlear syndrome.
+This term encompasses all components of the podotrochlear apparatus.
+This group of structures works together to absorb shock and stabilise the hoof during movement.

 Understanding the Podotrochlear Apparatus